jenperson/tt-tutorial/operations/dispatch_overhead.md

 ### When Asynchronous Dispatch Stalls

 Asynchronous dispatch isn’t limitless.
 It can stall under the following conditions:
-- **Too many kernels ahead:** If m > 6 (i.e., you’re dispatching more than 6 kernels ahead of the one currently executing).
+- **Too many kernels ahead:** If m > 6 (i.e., you’re dispatching more than 6 kernels ahead of the one currently executing.
+This should be very rare).
 - **Ring buffer full**: If the kernel ring buffer on the worker is full, the dispatcher must wait before sending more kernels.
+This is likely fairly common.

 ### Ring Buffer Details:
 - The ring buffer is currently statically set to 70 KB.